The monodromy pairing for logarithmic 1-motifs: The Hodge realization

+Recall that if $V$ is a finite dimensional vector space and $N$ is a nilpotent endomorphism of $V$ then there is a unique filtration $W$ on $V$ such that $N W_i \subset W_{i-2}$ for all $i$ and $N^i$ induces an isomorphism $\gr_i W \to \gr_{-i} W$ for all $i$ (see \cite[(1.5.5)]{Ill94} or \cite[Proposition~(2.1)]{SZ85}).
+When $N^2 = 0$, this filtration has the following simple form:

+When $N$ is the logarithm of the monodromy acting unipotently on the cohomology of a smooth family of complex varieties over the punctured disc, this filtration is called the monodromy filtration.

-In the case where $M$ is the logarithmic Jacobian of a logarithmic curve $C$ obtained by a $1$-parameter degeneration, we have $X = Y = H = H_1(\frak C)$, where $\frak C$ is the dual graph of $C$.
-In this case, the tropical intersection pairing $H \otimes H \to \overnorm M_S = \mathbf Z$ is positive definite, and in particular is nondegenerate.
-It follows that the monodromy homomorphism on the rational cohomology
+Returning to the calculation in~\eqref{eqn:97}, we specialize to the case where $M$ is the logarithmic Jacobian of a logarithmic curve $C$ obtained by a $1$-parameter degeneration.
+In this case, we have $X = Y = H = H_1(\mathfrak C)$, where $\mathfrak C$ is the dual graph of $C$.
+By Proposition~\ref{prop:betti}, the logarithm of the monodromy action is given by the tropical intersection pairing, $H \otimes H \to \overnorm M_S = \mathbf Z$.
+This is positive definite, and in particular is nondegenerate.
+Therefore, the logarithm~\eqref{eqn:98} of the monodromy homomorphism on the rational cohomology is an isomorphism. {\value{subsection}}